a fractal renderer

 gui

-did you know ? manually editing floating point numbers to change the render position/zoom in a text parameter file for exploring a fractal is a bit finicky.
+did you know ? manually editing floating-point numbers to change the render position/zoom in a text parameter file to explore a fractal is a hell of a hassle.

 this is why i created a simple gui with a preview. it made exploration much easier. it has now evolved into quite a polished one in my opinion.